NAD C 389 is an upgradeable stereo amplifier with HDMI eARC built-in

 NAD has taken the wraps off a new stereo amplifier, the C 389.
 It’s the latest amp to take advantage of a customised version of the company’s HybridDigital UcD amplifier design.
 It also boasts an element of future-proofing thanks to the use of NAD’s Modular Design Construction platform, MDC2.

-The brains of the operation is the same 32-bit/384kHz ESS Sabre DAC found in NAD’s premium Masters Series amplifiers which, according to NAD is known for its ability to minimize clock jitter (digital timing errors), deliver wide dynamic range and low noise and distortion.
+The brains of the operation is the same 32-bit/384kHz ESS Sabre DAC found in NAD’s premium Masters Series of amplifiers which, according to NAD, is known for its ability to minimize clock jitter (digital timing errors), deliver wide dynamic range and low noise and distortion.

 The C 389’s HybridDigital amp delivers 130 watts of continuous power and NAD claims it’s been designed to handle any speaker load.